Analytic integral solutions for induced gravitational waves: Conclusions

 \section{Conclusions}

-In this article, we have presented the equation of motion for the tensor perturbations up to second order, including all possible quadratic combinations of different types of cosmological perturbations.
-These terms serve as sources to generate pure second-order GWs.
+In this article, we have presented the equation of motion for the tensor perturbations up to second order in perturbations, including all possible quadratic combinations of different types of cosmological perturbations.
+These terms serve as sources to generate second-order GWs.
 Given that the universe is filled with a perfect fluid matter with vanishing anisotropic stress, only linear scalar and tensor perturbations contribute to the source terms.
 And we have found the analytic integral solutions for the second-order GWs during both MD and RD induced by the scalar-scalar, scalar-tensor and tensor-tensor sources.
-As the kernels that involve rapid oscillations are analytically specified, the solutions given in this article should be useful for analytic and/or numerical studies of the second-order induced GWs.
+The transition between MD and RD can be considered by separating the time integral of \eqref{eq:generalsol}.
+That is, for the transition from the epoch $A$ to the epoch $B$ at $\eta = \eta_\star$, we may write~\citep{2018PhRvD..97l3532K}

+where the first term represents the change of the propagation of the GWs produced during $A$ through $B$, and the second term denotes the modification of the source.
+These terms can be found by matching, for the first term, the solutions and, for the second term, the kernels.
+However given the complicated source terms, it is a formidable task to compute the effects of the transition analytically, so we do not proceed any further but are satisfied with the above schematic form, which can in principle be further manipulated.